p4lang/p4c/docs/JSON_format.md

   object
   - `expression`: the expression for the condition.
 See [here](#the-type-value-object) for more information on expressions format.
+  - `true_next`: the name of the next control flow to execute if the condition evaluates to true (can be a table, another conditional or an action call), or null if this is the end of the pipeline
+  - `false_next`: the name of the next control flow to execute if the condition evaluates to false, or null if this is the end of the pipeline
 - `action_calls`: a JSON array of JSON objects.
 It is used for direct action calls from a control flow which are not wrapped into a table.
 The attributes for these objects are: